khaledhosny/khaledhosny.github.io/_posts/2010-05-13-get-off-my-dots.md

 title: Get off my dots!
 created: 1273701436
 ---
-Arabic dots are ''diacritics'' and should be treated as diacritics, period.
+Arabic dots are *diacritics* and should be treated as diacritics, period.

 Warning, a long and boring reading below.
 <!--break-->